oracle/odpi/doc/src/public_functions/dpiObject.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

-    **obj** -- the object from which the last index is to be retrieved.
+    **obj** [IN] -- the object from which the last index is to be retrieved.
 If the reference is NULL or invalid an error is returned.
 Likewise, if the object does not refer to a collection an error is returned.

-    **index** -- a pointer to the last index used in the collection, which will be populated when the function completes successfully.
+    **index** [OUT] -- a pointer to the last index used in the collection, which will be populated when the function completes successfully.

-    **exists** -- a pointer to a boolean value specifying whether a last index exists (1) or not (0), which will be populated when the function completes successfully.
+    **exists** [OUT] -- a pointer to a boolean value specifying whether a last index exists (1) or not (0), which will be populated when the function completes successfully.

 .. function:: int dpiObject_getNextIndex(dpiObject \*obj, int32_t index, \